Gasshuku - Past and Present

 Learning to play a musical instrument well is a rewarding, but demanding task.
 It requires daily practice, weekly lessons, and year round dedication.
 A music workshop adds excitement to the learning routine for both the student and parent.
 At the Gasshuku workshop, musical instrument clinicians will challenge the students with a variety of ideas and techniques that students can use to develop their skills and their understanding of creating music.

-Gasshuku at Eagle Bluff 2016 will be held on November 11 and 12 at the Eagle Bluff Environmental Learning Center in Lanesboro, MN.
-Twelve guest clinicians will instruct 135-150 student musicians, in addition to 100 parents and 12 music teachers.
-Participating students will range from beginning ‘twinkle’ students through advanced high school students; attending students study bass, cello, flute, harp, piano, viola, and violin.
+Gasshuku at Eagle Bluff 2016 was held on November 11 and 12 at the Eagle Bluff Environmental Learning Center in Lanesboro, MN.
+Eleven guest clinicians instructed 100 student musicians, in addition to 60 parents and 10 music teachers.
+Participating students range from beginning ‘twinkle’ students through advanced high school students.

-A teacher forum will be held on the afternoon of November 11 for the SEMSA teachers and the Gasshuku clinicians.
-Three one-hour topic sessions centered on the theme of practice from the teachers perspective will be presented and discussion lead by selected clinicians.
+A teacher forum was held on the afternoon of November 11 for the SEMSA teachers and the Gasshuku clinicians.
+Three one-hour topic sessions centered on the theme of practice from the teachers perspective were presented.

-On Saturday, there will be special presentations for parents outlining how practice changes as a child grows older and how parents can help their child grow into becoming responsible for their practice and musical development.
+On Saturday, November 12, there were special presentations for parents outlining how practice changes as a child grows older and how parents can help their child grow into becoming responsible for their practice and musical development.

-Our hope is that this weekend you discover new ideas, renew your musical motivation for practice and the commitment daily playing requires.
-We hope you have fun, make new friends, develop your musical skills, and learn new musical techniques.
+Our goal for the weekend was for students, parents, and teachers to all discover new ideas, renew musical motivation for practice and the commitment daily playing requires.
+We believe it was a fun experience whereby students made new friends, developed musical skills, and learned new musical techniques.

 David Holmes, Cello